smurf667/graphviz-java-cli/README.md

 Graphviz diagrams) worked out of the box.
 Disappointment settled in when I ran on Linux.
 It turns out that PlantUML embeds Graphviz for Windows only (read ["Starting from 1.2020.21"](https://plantuml.com/graphviz-dot)).
 This leaves other platforms having to install `dot` separately.
 At work in a CI scenario this gives me a hard time.
-I've seen documentation on [smetana](https://plantuml.com/smetana02) and [VizJs](https://plantuml.com/vizjs) but had the impression this would be hard in my above Maven setup.
+I've seen documentation on [smetana](https://plantuml.com/smetana02) and [VizJs support for PlantUML](https://plantuml.com/vizjs) but had the impression this would be hard in my above Maven setup.

-I've found the excellent [graphviz-java](https://github.com/nidi3/graphviz-java), but it does not have a command line interface.
+Looking directly at [VizJs](https://github.com/mdaines/viz.js/blob/master/README.md) I see it has no command line interface.
 More out of morbid curiosity I tried to give it one and plug it into the Asciidoctor Maven plugin.
-There are some quirks, but basically it seems to work.
+There are some quirks (for example only SVG support), but basically it seems to work and may serve as a Linux workaround.

 This project can be built and installed, for example with